boralyl/boralyl.github.io/_posts/2020-12-28-building_a_home_assistant_custom_component_part_5.md

 ## Introduction

 This is the final part of the tutorial for creating a Home Assistant custom component.
-This post will be more brief and cover how to debug your custom component to ensure it works as expected and to figure out why some thing might not be working like you expect.
+This post will cover how to debug your custom component to ensure it works as expected and to figure out why some thing might not be working like you expect.

-I must admit I only recently learned about the devcontainer offered by Home Assistant for local development.
+I must admit, I only recently learned about the devcontainer offered by Home Assistant for local development.
 Prior to learning about it, I would modify files locally, scp them to the the correct folder on my Home Assistant instance then restart my instance.
 Not only was this slow, but it also meant my Home Assistant instance powering my house would have to go down constantly as I tried out changes when debugging a problem.
-As it turns out Home Assistant had already developed a solution for local development that doesn't require taking down your "production" instance.
+As it turns out, Home Assistant had already developed a solution for local development that doesn't require taking down your "production" instance.
 Enter the devcontainer.

 ## Visual Studio Code + devcontainer

-To utilize the devcontainer in a very simple manner you will first need to install [Visual Studio Code](https://code.visualstudio.com/).
+To utilize the devcontainer, you will first need to install [Visual Studio Code](https://code.visualstudio.com/).
 Visual Studio Code is a free IDE that is extremely popular and has plenty of extensions for speeding up and improving development.
-There are a few other requirements, check out the [official documentation](https://developers.home-assistant.io/docs/development_environment/#developing-with-visual-studio-code--devcontainer) for more details.
+After installing there are a few other requirements that must be installed, check out the [official documentation](https://developers.home-assistant.io/docs/development_environment/#developing-with-visual-studio-code--devcontainer) for more details.

 After you have installed the prerequisites and cloned the [home-assistant/core](https://github.com/home-assistant/core) repository, you can start Visual Studio Code and open the cloned directory.
 When opening the folder for the first time, Visual Studio Code will detect the devcontainer and ask if you would like to open the editor in the container, select yes.
-This first open will build the container which may take a minute or two, subsequent opens will be much quicker as it will reuse the built container.
+This first open will build the container which may take a minute or two.
+Subsequent opens will be much quicker as it will reuse the built container.

 ## Configuring the devcontainer